FARM FRESH ITINERARY GOLD BEACH TO NORTH BEND

 The most direct route from Shore Acres back to the iconic Highway 101 is down 7 Devils Road (and if you’re a mountain biking buff, take note of the signpost to the Whiskey Run Mountain Bike Trail for a future trip!)
 Once you’re back on the 101, head south toward the Samuel H. Boardman State Scenic Corridor, a 12-mile stretch of drop-dead gorgeous coastline between Gold Beach and Brookings, featuring one turnoff after another, each with access to picnic areas, viewpoints and trailheads that connect an 18-mile segment of the Oregon Coast Trail.

-End your day in Brookings with dinner at Fat Irish Restaurant & Pub (35) in the harbor, topping things off at Chetco Brewing Company’s (36) lively tasting room, where you can also get a growler to go before turning in for the night.
+End your day in Brookings with dinner at Catalyst Seafood (39) in the harbor, topping things off at Chetco Brewing Company’s (36) lively tasting room, where you can also get a growler to go before turning in for the night.

 This video also highlights the Wild Rivers Coast Food Trail: